klmmmv/thesis/chap6.md

 As business processes are of distributed, parallel and concurrent nature a way of handling this behaviour has been introduced by enhancing basic ASMs to multi-agent ASMs.
-By using them for the execution also a mapping of the understanding of S-BPM processes to the multi-agent ASMs can be made and understanding the one concept, means to also understand the other one.

-Though the capabilities of ASMs of being used in the frontend, the middleend (or the IR) and the backend have been shown, there is also some criticism if ASMs are a good tool for every employee with different scientific background and skills.
-As Reisig [@reisig] has experienced a lot of difficulties with his students understanding and learning ASMs correctly.
+Though the capabilities of ASMs of being used in the frontend, the middleend (or the IR) and the backend have been shown, there is also some criticism if ASMs are a good tool for every employee with different scientific background and skills, as Reisig [@reisig] has experienced a lot of difficulties with his students understanding and learning ASMs correctly.
 Additionally the frontend and middleend already have a good foundation in research in contrast to the execution.